Moorings are often the toughest issue in monitoring and need a careful planning. A collection of mooring ideas is available here

 Surface markers are a major problem.

+Storm waves and currents can drag the whole rig.
 The surface marker can be stolen, sometimes with the whole rig.

 Ship propellers and trawls can cut the surface marker off.